-The NVB Industry Baselines are a publication of the Dutch Banking Association (NVB).
-These Industry Baselines set out clear principles for the risk-based approach and interpretations of the open norms in the Dutch Anti Money Laundering law and regulations (Wwft) for Client Due Diligence (CDD) processes by banks.
-The NVB Industry Baselines include several Risk-based Baselines and several Industry Baselines.
+The NVB Industry Baselines are a Dutch Banking Association (NVB) publication.
+These Industry Baselines set out clear principles for the risk-based approach and interpretations of the open norms in the Dutch Anti Money Laundering law and regulations (Wwft) in Client Due Diligence (CDD) processes by banks.
+The NVB Industry Baselines include several Risk-Based Baselines and several Industry Baselines.

-This additional information is about a specific Industry Baseline: the Sex workers Baseline.
-This Industry Baseline has been drawn up in consultation with industry organisations of sex workers, the Dutch Central Bank and the ministry of Finance.
+This additional information is about a specific Industry Baseline: the not-for-profit industry (NPO) Baseline.
+It therefore applies to organisations such as associations, religious institutions, charities and fundraisers.
+This Baseline has been drawn up in consultation with several industry organisations from the NPO industry.